-Jing’an has a more business district feel compared to the former concessions.
+Jing’an has a more business-district feel compared to the former concessions.
 Skyscrapers and shopping malls alternate along big avenues.
-People’s Park, a centrally located green space, give a bit of respite to the dense downtown, and encompasses the Grand Theater for performing arts, Shanghai MoCA museum as well as the MoCA Pavilion which shows more experimental work.
-The nearby Soviet-style Exhibition Center hosts many of the city’s art fairs, and the gigantic Jing’An temple is a Buddhist landmark to the north of the neighborhood.
+People’s Park, a centrally located green space, gives a bit of respite from the dense downtown.
+It encompasses the Grand Theater for performing arts, Shanghai MoCA museum as well as the MoCA Pavilion which shows more experimental work.
+The nearby Soviet-style Exhibition Center hosts many of the city’s art fairs, and the gigantic Jing’an temple is a Buddhist landmark to the north of the neighborhood.

 Residencies: am space

-M50, on Moganshan Road, is Shanghai’s biggest gallery cluster.
-Hundreds of galleries occupy former textile factory buildings, and many cafés also took up residence in the area, because apparently, where there’s art, there’s coffee.
+M50, on Moganshan Road, is one of Shanghai’s largest gallery clusters, with over a hundred galleries of contemporary art occupying former textile factory buildings.
+Many cafés also took up residence in the area, because apparently, where there’s art, there’s coffee.

 Residencies: Chronus Art Center